zxphyrx/highway/app/views/guides/corexy.md

 | 12AWG (~3.5mm<sup>2</sup>) wire | $5       | Two meters is a good safe number                                     |
 | **Total**                       | **~$155-195** |                                                                 |

 The very best PSU brand is Mean Well.
 They make the most high-quality ones out there.
-Never ever buy a knockoff or a sketchy-looking PSU!
+Never buy a knockoff or a sketchy-looking PSU!
 You could kill yourself.
 I am not joking.
+I got mine from DigiKey, mostly since I had high seas (hack club's 2024 fall event) credits and didn't want a sketchy one from AliExpress.

 The most popular mainboard out there is the BigTreeTech SKR Mini E3 V3.
 It's super powerful, small, and has a ton of features.
 It's fast and has dual Z motor outputs, for only $30.